 - Health insurance

 - Travel and lodging expenses

 The VA offers benefits based on the number of hours the caregiver helps out each week.
-There are tiers that the caregiver will fall into based on that.
-The high tier receives maximum benefits and consists of over 40 hours of work each week.
-Medium tier works 25 hours a week or less, with low tier working less than 10 hours a week.
+There are tiers that the caregiver will fall into based on time spent with the veteran or completing tasks for them.
+The highest tier receives maximum benefits and consists of over 40 hours of work each week.
+The middle tier works 25 hours a week or less, and the lowest tier provides caregiving for less than 10 hours a week.

 The amount caregivers are paid can change from year to year.
 The Department of Veterans Affairs will have more information on specific stipend amounts and other information.